Inflectra/rapise-documentation/docs/RVL/RVL_DoPlay.md

     |      | Param    |        |         | message   | string    | /              |
     |      | Param    |        |         | message   | variable  | Password       |

-So **local** variable `User` is assigned to value `ExtUser` when called.
-However, if you play this sheet using `Play Sheet` then this variable would have value `DefUser`.
+In this case, the **local** variable `User` is assigned the value `ExtUser` from the calling script.
+However, if you play this sheet directly using `Play Sheet`, the variable will be assigned its default value of `DefUser`.

-This helps to make sheets more universal: it should be possible to execute the sheet or any statement in a sheet alone as well as call it from outside and pass parameters.
+This mechanism makes sheets more versatile, allowing them to be executed standalone or called from another script with parameters.